erikthalen/erikt.me/pages/index.md

 Front-end developer specialized in interaction design, making well crafted websites.

-Loves to combine digital and physical, interactive installations, procedural art and electronic music.
+Likes to combine digital and physical, interactive installations, procedural art and electronic music.

 At one point in life I will fill a room with smoke and lasers.